Ukraine's army faces a big test in the war: trying to retake the city of Kherson - NewsBreak

 A young Ukrainian man's journey to get himself and his mother to safety

-One young man has struggled to get himself and his mom out of Russian-occupied territory in southern Ukraine as fighting there intensifies.
 Back in early February, our correspondents met a 22-year-old Ukrainian college student who spoke English with an American accent.
 VITALY: OK.
-I'm a bit nervous myself because, well,...
+I'm a bit nervous myself because, well, tension is really growing right now.
+Everybody knows about it.
+CHANG: His name is Vitaly.
+We're not using his last name for...

 China announces it carried out precision missile strikes in the Taiwan Strait